Skip to content

 How many days does my family need in Paris?

-There’s so much to see in Paris, so if you want to hit the highights and build in some down time, I recommend 5 days minimum.
+There’s so much to see in Paris, so if you want to hit the highlights and build in some downtime, I recommend spending at least four days there.
+Get our four-day Paris itinerary.

 Which Paris museums are best for children?